oerc-music/meld-testing-ssi3/Notes/MELD-refactoring-notes.md

 This means that I can test all the UI/App logic without having to fire up a server, hooking instead into a component-level testing framework.

+## solid-auth-client

+Appears to drag in a whole raft of incompatible dependencies (esp react version), including react-native stuff